difference between ginger ale and ginger beer

 As mentioned, ginger beer can have a slightly alcoholic flavor due to the fermentation process.
 However, this does not make it an alcoholic beverage.
 Ginger beer typically has an alcohol content of less than 0.5%, whereas ginger ale is entirely non-alcoholic.

-See also difference between antigen and antibody
+See also difference between mean and median

 Serving Suggestions